William-R-Wilson/William-R-Wilson.github.io/find_or_create_by.md

 	...
 ```

-This approach will find the telephone number if it exists in the database, and return the patient object associated with that number.
+This approach will find the telephone number if it exists in the database, and it will return the patient object associated with that number.
 But if the patient has updated their work phone or apartment number, this approach will not update the record with any new data that has been entered.

 Depending on how the rest of the application has been implemented, you could end up with some pretty subtle bugs from using `find_or_create_by`, especially if programmatic behavior depends on data.
 Imagine accidentally creating two different `Client` records, with the only difference being `time_zone`.
 Which Client do you attach payments to?
 Is your client now receiving reports at two different times of day? etc.